ankitacreates/autidetect/assets/images/README.md

 # AutiDetect App Logo

-This directory contains the SVG source files for the AutiDetect app logo and icon.
+This directory contains the app logos for the AutiDetect application.

 ## Logo Description

-The logo represents the concept of autism detection with:
+The current logo represents the concept of autism detection with:
-- A brain outline to symbolize cognitive and neural aspects
+- A brain outline with puzzle pieces inside to symbolize autism awareness
+- Blue gradient color scheme
-- Autism puzzle pieces inside, representing the autism awareness symbol
+- The puzzle piece pattern symbolizes autism awareness
-- App's color palette:
-  - Dark Blue: #141B41
-  - Medium Blue: #306BAC
-  - Light Blue: #6F9CEB
-  - Very Light Blue/Periwinkle: #98B9F2
-  - Lavender: #8D8AF0

 ## SVG to PNG Conversion